-NEBC housing residences must maintain a standard of cleanliness-especially in common areas.
+NEBC housing residences must maintain a standard of cleanliness.
+At JJ Hall, this includes resident rooms, and especially in common areas.
 Common areas are defined as areas shared by all residence members (i.e. the kitchen, dining room, bathroom, etc.).
 It is the responsibility of students living in housing to keep the common areas clean and to respect the property of the school and their roommates.